Swaraj2707/MyPortfolio/README.md

 # MyPortfolio-
 This is my final project for FRT, here I have build a  web page portfolio of myself using Html, Css and Js.
+I have used a FAKE mobile no. and gmail id here.
+The Sample portfolio is real.